golangci-lint

 Enabled by default linters:

-errcheck: errcheck is a program for checking for unchecked errors in Go code.
-These unchecked errors can be critical bugs in some cases [fast: false, auto-fix: false]
+errcheck: Errcheck is a program for checking for unchecked errors in Go code.
+These unchecked errors can be critical bugs in some cases.

-govet (vet, vetshadow): Vet examines Go source code and reports suspicious constructs.
-It is roughly the same as 'go vet' and uses its passes. [fast: false, auto-fix: false]
+govet: Vet examines Go source code and reports suspicious constructs.
+It is roughly the same as 'go vet' and uses its passes. [auto-fix]

-ineffassign: Detects when assignments to existing variables are not used [fast: true, auto-fix: false]
+ineffassign: Detects when assignments to existing variables are not used. [fast]

-unused (megacheck): Checks Go code for unused constants, variables, functions and types [fast: false, auto-fix: false]
+unused: Checks Go code for unused constants, variables, functions and types.

 Pass -E/--enable to enable linter and -D/--disable to disable: